-The present certification guideline does not exclude any particular (low) technology but requires that the pyrolysis gases pass a fire front or combustion chamber before being emitted into the atmosphere.
+The present standard does not exclude any particular (low) technology but requires that the pyrolysis gases pass a fire front or combustion chamber before being emitted into the atmosphere.
 Biochar from traditional charcoal piles and retorts where pyrolysis gases are released not passing a combustion zone cannot be certified under the present method.
 For giant TLUDs and retorts with gas combustion or other non-mentioned types of pyrolysis equipment, an application must be submitted to Carbon Standards, including biochar analysis from an EBC/WBC endorsed lab and accredited emission analysis including CH4 emissions following national or international standards.
-To submit new Artisan technology to Carbon Standards, please use the form sheet presented in Annex 1.

 The Kon-Tiki type production of biochar is considered a bridge technology towards more carbon efficient and lower emission technologies.
-While High-Income industrial countries already have today the financial means to invest in higher tech low emission pyrolysis plants of scale, farmers in lower-income countries do simply not have the means of investing in such large-scale pyrolysis plants and corresponding biomass collection and logistics.
-While Kon-Tiki and TLUD stove-type pyrolysis are less C-efficient, the overall climate balance is positive when coupled with active methane compensation and has thus an overall positive short- and long-term climate effect.
+While High-Income industrial countries should have already today the financial means to invest in higher tech low emission pyrolysis plants of scale, farmers in lower-income countries do simply not have the means of investing in such large-scale pyrolysis plants and corresponding biomass collection and logistics.
+While Kon-Tiki and TLUD stove-type pyrolysis are less C-efficient, but has an overall positive short- and long-term climate effect when the pyrolysis is properly run (see next Chapter) and coupled with active methane compensation (c.f., Chapter 14.
+Methane emissions.
 It is a bridge towards higher efficiency devices but with a large positive effect already today, and is, therefore, acknowledged and certified as negative emission technology.
-However, the C-Sink certification for biochar made with Kon-Tiki and TLUD stove-type pyrolysis is limited to Low-Income, Lower Middle Income and Higher Middle Income countries as defined by the World Bank classification of countries to incentivize High Income countries to invest into pyrolysis development and industrial production of pyrolysis plants.
+However, the C-Sink certification for biochar made with Kon-Tiki and TLUD stove-type pyrolysis is limited to Low-Income, Lower Middle Income and Higher Middle Income countries as defined by the World Bank classification of countries (https://datatopics.worldbank.org/world-development-indicators/the-world-by-income-and-region.html) to incentivize High Income countries to invest into pyrolysis development and industrial production of pyrolysis plants.

-5. Production of Biochar, Training of the Biochar Artisans, and Exams
+5. Production of Biochar, Training of the Artisan Biochar Producers, and Exams